 Note that you’ll need to cook the meat in the water bath for a long time.
 To avoid the seams of the zip-lock bag from popping open, make sure the seams are above water during cooking while the meat is completely submerged in the water.

-What Temperature to Sous Vide Chuck Roast?
+Temperature For Sous Vide Chuck Roast

 To make sous vide pot roast taste like a prime rib, we cook it to 136 °F (58°C) for medium-rare.
 If you prefer to have the same texture as the traditional fall-apart roast that you can shred, set the temperature to 170ºF (76ºC).
 For different levels of doneness, follow the chart below: